Evercoder/culori/docs/api.md

 <a name="formatHex" href="#formatHex">#</a> culori.**formatHex**(_color_ or _string_) → _string_ &middot; [Source](https://github.com/evercoder/culori/blob/main/src/formatter.js)

-Returns the hex string for a color.
+Returns the hex string for the given color.
 The color's `alpha` channel is omitted, and the red, green, and blue channels are clamped to the the interval `[0, 255]`, i.e. colors that are not displayable are serialized as if they'd been passed through the `clampRgb` method.

 ```js
 culori.formatHex('red');